Shantang3/ACE-CPT-Notes/Personal Notes/Chr5-6.md

 # Chr6: Nutrition for Health and Fitness

-Outside the scope of personal trainer's practice includes practicing medical nutrition therapy (MNT), diagnosing nutrition-related conditions, prescribing a diet, creating meal plans
+Outside the scope of a PT's practice includes practicing medical nutrition therapy (MNT), diagnosing nutrition-related conditions, prescribing a diet, and creating meal plans.

-Within: recommend healthy eating patterns (Dietary Guidelines), recommend healthy food, ask questions, encourage food journaling
+Within: share general nonmedical nutrition info, recommend healthy eating patterns (Dietary Guidelines), recommend healthy food, ask questions, and encourage food journaling.
+Nutrient topics include principles of healthy nutrition and food preparation; food to be included in the balanced daily diet, essential daily nutrition, action of nutrients to the body, effect of deficiencies or excesses of nutrients, How nutrient requirements vary through the life cycle, principles of pre and post-workout nutrition and hydration, info about nutrients contained in foods or supplements.

+Ultimately, a PT's scope is determined by state policies and regulations, education and experience, and competencies and skills.

 ![IMG_1021](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/704d4390-35e1-4cd3-b462-881232e69666)